jmbenlloch/daqling/README.md

 # DAQling

-Software framework for development of modular and distributed data acquisition systems.
+A software framework for the development of modular and distributed data acquisition systems.

 ## Documentation